-To enable us to objectively verify where Germany stands in terms of sustainability, the German government uses a set of indicators.
-For every one of the 38 indicators, which are broken down into sections (Intergenerational equity, Quality of life, Social cohesion and International responsibility), the government has identified a specific target that is to be achieved.
+To verify where Germany stands in terms of sustainability, we take a look at a set of indicators.
+For every one of the 38 indicators, which are broken down into sections (Intergenerational equity, Quality of life, Social cohesion and International responsibility), the Federal Government has identified a specific target.
 The Federal Statistical Office is responsible for calculating precisely what progress has been made.

-In other fields, however, progress is still not satisfactory.
+In other fields, however, progress is - in terms of the goals - still not satisfactory.
 These include land use, mobility, species diversity and equal earnings for men and women.

-The government has concluded that politicians and society alike will have to weather further major changes if sustainability targets are to be realised.
+The Government has therefore concluded that politicians and society alike will yet have to weather further major changes.

 Sustainability will require us to rethink economic activity